Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_12_algo_count_accumulate.rst

     **Task - on duty:**

-    In Company X, all employees occasionally remain on duty.
-The norm for the previous period is 20 hours on duty.
-Every extra hour (over 20 hours) on duty is additionally paid.
+    In Company X, all employees occasionally remain on-call.
+The norm for the previous period is 20 hours on-call.
+Every extra hour (over 20 hours) on-call is additionally paid.
 The number of on-call hours for each employee is given, and the director wants to know the total number of on-call hours **over the norm**.

-    Complete the program by computing and printing the total number of overtime hours on duty.
+    Complete the program by computing and printing the total number of overtime hours on-call.

 If you solve the task correctly, you should get a score of 25 for the data given, since :math:`(21-20)+(23-20)+(34-20)+(25-20)+(22-20)=25`.